OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 This repository provides sample implementations in HTML and CSS of common UX design patterns for Office Add-ins.

-**Please see the detailed introduction at LINK TO DEV.OFFICE.COM TOPIC**

 ## First-Run

 A first-run experience is the experience a user has when opening your add-in for the first time.
 The following lists the first run design patterns you can include in your add-in.
 Images of each of them are below.